mdeniz/marcus_bikes/README.md

 While designing this data model for the current solution I made some decisions that came with trade-offs.
 I'll explain them in detail here:

-* **As the first assumption says, *"parts are products too"***: but this wasn't the case at first sight.
+* **As the first assumption says, *"parts are products too"***:

+  This wasn't the case in my first approach.
 Parts could just be a separate entity that aren't products.

-I decided to simplify the schema representing parts as products, the same entity, mainly because there is no behaviour or attributes that are different for this project execrcise.
-I used the same class to avoid complexity, other way of using its own class would have required polymorphic relationships, or single table inheritance, etc.
+  I decided to simplify the schema representing parts as products, the same entity, mainly because there is no behaviour or attributes that are different for this project exercise.
+I used the same class to avoid complexity, other way of using its own class would have required polymorphic relationships, or single table inheritance.

-* **First I started without having *customizable attributes* for products**: That was a good enough first approach, but this implied Marcus had to create products to represent things like the rim color for a certain wheel product.
+* **First I started without having *customizable attributes* for products**:

+  That was a good enough first approach, but this implied Marcus had to create products to represent things like the rim color for a certain wheel product.
 That wouldn't make much more sense as I think the rim color is only related to that wheel product and it's delivered by the provider to the store as the brand creates it.

   On the other hand, things like applying a finish to another product (a frame for instance) may be represented as an attribute or even as another product (it makes sense if that finish is applied by Marcus using a product that he buys independently and then paint the frame).

   So, given those posibilities I decide to introduce the concept of customizable attribute similar to the customizable part.

-* **Customization stored as JSON in a column of cart items**: Yes, I structured the customization as a serialized attribute on the **CartItem** class.
-This ables me to hold a deep structure of products customized in it's attributes that are parts in a outer cutomized product.
+* **Customization stored as JSON in a column of cart items**:

+  Yes, I structured the customization as a serialized attribute on the **CartItem** class.

+  This ables me to hold a deep structure of products customized and it's attributes that are parts in a outer cutomized product.

   For the sake of simplicity of the UI I didn't allow customizable products becoming options for customizable parts of customizable products, but the JSON column could hold that.

   Having the relationship in a JSON field makes difficult to know the relationship of the cart item with the subproducts, but I think that's not that relevant in this point of the process (maybe in the Order side of the process we need to hold a relationship to subproducts).

-* **Prohibited combinations are only among products or an attribute and its product**: in the text it says that a banned combination can happen among any pair of options.
+* **Prohibited combinations are only among products or an attribute and its product**:

+  In the text it says that a banned combination can happen among any pair of options.
 But my common sense said that an attribute option that does not exist is already a banned combination among the attribute option and the product.
 And in general does not makes much more sense to me that an attribute option can be banning another product as a part.

-So, I decided to create the BannedCombination class that only represent banned combinations among products, and attributes that does not have a concrete option could be thought as a banned combination too.
-If in the future we would want to have banned combinations among products and attributes of another products we may change the relationship on BannedCombinations to allow relate AttributeOption instances by using a polymorphic relationship (as *bannable*).
+  So, I decided to create the **BannedCombination** class that only represent banned combinations among products, and attributes that does not have a concrete option could be thought as a banned combination too.
+If in the future we would want to have banned combinations among products and attributes of another products we may change the relationship on **BannedCombinations** to allow relate **AttributeOption** instances by using a polymorphic relationship (as *bannable*).

+* **Price changes are expressed in increments or decrements of the *base price***:

+  As any combination of parts could change the final price, this would mean that two combinations changes the price of the same part.
+I can't represent that just storing the new price for each change as this would overwrite each other.

-* **Price changes are expressed in increments or decrements of the *base price***: as any combination of parts could change the final price I implemented it by just storing the changes in the **PriceChange** class.
-This decision implies that Marcus have to introduce a base price for the customizable product and then express changes (only the difference) on combinations of products (parts).
+  I implemented it by just storing the changes in the **PriceChange** class.
+This decision implies that Marcus have to introduce a base price for the customizable product and then express changes (only the difference) in combinations of products (parts).

   The UI could let Marcus express the final price and store it properly, but for the sake of this example I didn't implement it.

-### Main user actions on the shop
+### The shop: main pages and actions

-The shop is structured with the following layout:
+The shop site is structured visually with the following layout:

 ![Shop Layout](doc/assets/shop_layout.png)

-The header is divided into two parts, on the bottom is the menu, and on the top from left to right it have the logo, the search form and the action icons (cart, help, account and switch to admin pages).
+The header is divided into two parts, at the bottom there is a menu, and at the top: from left to right it have the logo, the search form and the action icons (cart, help, account and switch to admin pages).

-The menu is dynamic, whenever the customer hovers any of the main category links it will show the submenu with links to all the subcategories.
+There is a submenu that shows dynamically whenever the customer hovers any of the main category links.
+It will show the submenu with links to all the subcategories.
+Here you have a snapshot of the header with the submenu open:

 ![Header](doc/assets/header.png)

 #### The homepage

 The first page a customer sees when reaches our shop is the homepage.
-This looks like this:
+This page looks like this:

 ![Homepage](doc/assets/homepage.png)